Tideswell AGS Emerging Leaders in Aging Program

 3 Scaling for ImpactLeadership calls for creativity and flexibility to change in resource-limited environments.
 What positive difference do you want to make?
 What are the goals, drivers, and strategies that will work?
 How will you measure progress and outcomes?
 How can you plan for potential risks/barriers and solutions?
 How do you “Scale Up” your impact?
 Who can help you make this change?

-Applications are now being accepted for the 2018-2019 cohort.Download Application Now » Please feel free to contact us with any questions at Leadership@tideswellucsf.org.
+- Please feel free to contact Sarah Bronstein, our Program Manager, with any questions at Sarah.Bronstein@ucsf.edu

-Program Fee:$1800 (includes all meals and lodging).
-Program fee does not include air travel or ground transportation to and from in-person meetings.
+Program Fee:$3800.
+Program fee does not include air travel, lodging or ground transportation to and from in-person meetings.

 EligibilityApplicants must demonstrate a clear commitment to the field of aging.
 Participants will be advanced junior or mid-career health professionals working in a clinical, research, policy or education program.
 The program seeks rising leaders, including clinical, education, and research program directors.
+We are looking for emerging leaders committed to creating communities where ageism, ableism, classism, homophobia, racism, sexism, xenophobia, and other forms of bias and discrimination no longer impact healthcare access, quality, and outcomes for older adults and their caregivers.
 We welcome applications from health professionals with a career in the field of aging and a leadership role in their organization, including but not limited to physicians, nurses, psychologists, social workers, pharmacists, therapists (PT, OT), and non-clinicians with evidence of training/experience in geriatrics or aging, who are working to develop novel programs to advance the care of older adults.
 Applicants must have a local mentor and institutional support for their practicum, professional development, and confirmed release time to attend program meetings.